(Disclosure: Some of the links below may be affiliate links)

-Even though you may think that two index funds following the same index should have the same number of stocks, it is not always true.
-An important thing to consider when comparing two index funds is the number of stocks (or holdings) of both funds.
+Even though you may think two index funds following the same index should have the same number of stocks, it is not always true.
+Therefore, an important thing to consider when comparing two index funds is the number of stocks (or holdings) of both funds.

-Generally, you should prefer funds that have a number of holdings as close as possible to the number of stocks in the index.
+Generally, you should prefer funds with a number of holdings as close as possible to the number of stocks in the index.
 For most indexes, there will not be much difference between funds.
-But if you are looking at very large indexes, you may want to pay attention to that.
+But if you look at large indexes, you may want to pay attention to that.

-Another thing is interesting to consider is the trading volume of each index fund you are comparing.
-This is the number of transactions that are done for the fund.
+Another interesting thing to consider is the trading volume of each index fund you are comparing.
+The trading volume is the number of transactions done for the fund.
 Each time one share is sold or bought, the volume is increased by one.
-It is a pretty simple notion.
+It is a pretty straightforward notion.
 Generally, a bigger fund has a bigger trading volume.
-However, some similar funds have much higher volumes than others.
+However, some similar funds have a much higher volume than others.

-If you hold for long-term, it is not that important.
+If you hold for the long term, it is not that important.
 But it could be good to know that you can liquidate your shares at the best price.

 For instance, we can look at the average trading for three S&P 500 funds:

-- SPDR S&P 500 ETF (SPY): This fund has a trading volume of 122 millions of shares per day.
+- SPDR S&P 500 ETF (SPY): This fund has a trading volume of 122 million shares per day.

 - iShares Core S&P 500 ETF (IVV): This fund only has 6.3 million trades average daily trading volume.

 - Vanguard S&P 500 ETF (VOO): This last fund only has 4.4 million trades per day on average.